tensorflow/tfjs-website/docs/guide/layers_for_keras_users.md

 `Model.fit()` is the primary method with which users perform model training in TensorFlow.js.
 This method can often be long-running, lasting for seconds or minutes.
-Therefore, we utilize the `async` feature of the JavaScript language, so that this function can be used in a way that does not block the the main UI thread when running in the browser.
+Therefore, we utilize the `async` feature of the JavaScript language, so that this function can be used in a way that does not block the main UI thread when running in the browser.
 This is similar to other potentially long-running functions in JavaScript, such as the `async`